Global Connections and MAP are committed to protecting your privacy, keeping the data you share with us safe, and using it lawfully.

 Where you provide the information, we may collect sensitive data including, but not limited to, your dietary or access requirements to best accommodate you at our events.
 By providing us with the church you attend and/or organisations you are affiliated with you agree to us holding and using this information.

-When booking in to an event, we may share your dietary or access requirements with third party venues for the purpose of facilitating your needs.
+When booking into an event, we may share your dietary or access requirements with third party venues for the purpose of accommodating your needs.